About Eric Garcia-March

 NYC based professional photographer shooting worldwide, specializing in striking imagery and conceptual narratives that push the limits.
 Eric’s images are deep, contrasting and carry a high production value.
 His international client base includes advertising agencies, fashion houses, editorial publications, luxury brands and entertainment industry contacts.

-AWARDS RECEIVED: 2016 - 2nd Place - International Photography Awards
+2016 - 2nd Place - International Photography Awards

 2016 - Honorable Mention - International Photography Awards